FPRWI 2017 – Chennai!

 Film Heritage Foundation announced the third edition of the Film Preservation & Restoration Workshop India 2017 (FPRWI 2017) on May 1, 2017 at the FIAF Congress in Los Angeles.

-FPRWI 2017 is a 7-day workshop from October 7 – 14, 2017 that is an initiative of Film Heritage Foundation and The International Federation of Film Archives (FIAF) in association with The Film Foundation’s World Cinema Project, L’Immagine Ritrovata, The Academy of Motion Picture Arts & Sciences, Prasad Corp., La Cinémathèque française, Imperial War Museums, Fondazione Cineteca di Bologna and Kodak.
+FPRWI 2017 was a 7-day workshop from October 7 – 14, 2017 that was an initiative of Film Heritage Foundation and The International Federation of Film Archives (FIAF) in association with The Film Foundation’s World Cinema Project, L’Immagine Ritrovata, The Academy of Motion Picture Arts & Sciences, Prasad Corp., La Cinémathèque française, Imperial War Museums, Fondazione Cineteca di Bologna, The National Audiovisual Institute of Finland (KAVI), Národní Filmový Archiv (NFA) Czech Republic and The Criterion Collection to provide training in the best practices of film preservation and restoration required to safeguard India’s cinematic heritage.

 After conducting two successful workshops in Mumbai and Pune in 2015 and 2016 respectively, FHF was back with a superb line-up of international faculty and new partners like the Academy of Motion Picture, Arts & Sciences, La Cinémathèque française,The National Audiovisual Institute of Finland (KAVI), Národní Filmový Archiv (NFA) Czech Republic.

 The intensive workshop that took place at the historic Prasad Film Laboratories in Chennai covered both theory and practical classes in the best practices of the preservation and restoration of both filmic and non-filmic material and daily screenings of restored classics from around the world.
-For the first time, the course have also included practical sessions on film scanning.
-The course have been certified by FIAF.
+For the first time, the course had included practical sessions on film scanning.
+The course was certified by FIAF.

 The goal of the programme was to take our campaign to save India’s cinematic heritage to the South Indian film industry that has an incredible film history besides contributing to over 60% of India’s film production output currently.